-Obesity in America has been rising steadily since the 1970s.
-Recent years have seen its heyday, with more than one in three Americans classified as overweight or obese.
+Obesity worldwide and in America has been rising steadily since the 1970s.
+Recent years have seen its heyday, with more than one in three Americans (or 36% of the population) classified as overweight or obese.
 Amid what is considered as a childhood obesity epidemic, Harvard researchers foresee that 57% of children will be obese by the time they turn 35.
-In response to the growing number of individuals affected by obesity, medical organizations like the WHO have toyed with the idea of codifying obesity as a disease, and the American Medical Association has already done so.
+This figure is likely to increase due to the pandemic and the negative effects that social lockdowns are having on levels of nutrition, eating habits and exercise in adults and children worldwide.
+In response to the growing number of individuals affected by obesity, medical organizations like the WHO have toyed with the idea of codifying obesity as a disease, and the American Medical Association and Mayo Clinic have already done so.
 But does calling obesity a disease really make it one?

 Below, we’ll discuss three reasons we should think of obesity as a disease, and three reasons we should not.